 While United Way of Northeast Louisiana has standards for Partner Agencies, each agency is autonomous and is governed by a Board of Directors.
 The agencies determine the programs they provide to the community and their criteria for receiving services.

 Agencies are not totally funded by United Way of Northeast Louisiana dollars and may depend on service or membership fees for financial support.
 Frequently, agencies offer sliding fee schedules so that people who are unable to pay the total fee can be charged based on their ability to pay.
+For more information about the Partner Agency Program Funding Process, visit here.

 Some agencies choose to discontinue their partnership with United Way of Northeast Louisiana; others do not continue to meet partnership standards and are asked to exit AFTER every effort is made to help the organization meet the partnership criteria and standards.

 While United Way of Northeast Louisiana supports and serves our local community, we do not provide monetary assistance to individuals.
 The fastest and most efficient way to find out what resources are available in our community is to call 211.
 With just one call to 211 by cell or landline, anyone who needs help can speak with a caring, highly trained Specialist who will listen, assess their needs, offer emotional support, and get them connected to local services that could meet their needs.
 Call Specalists have access to a vast array of community and social service resources.
-For more information, visit the 211 Community Services Directory here, or simply call 211.
+For more information, visit the 211 Resource Database, or simply call 211.

 YES!
 United Way of Northeast Louisiana is a 501(c)(3) not-for-profit corporation.
 Donations to United Way are tax-deductible to the extent allowed by an individual’s or corporation’s circumstances.